 This article will shed some light on the advantages and benefits of using knee sleeves for knee joint injury prevention, as well as faster recovery times..

 Why Wear Knee Sleeves?

 Knee sleeves aren’t new, anymore.
-They were first invented in the ’60s by a Dr. McDavid to prevent knee injuries in high stress situations.
-In fact, Joe Namath wore one in the super bowl of 1967.
+They were first invented in the 1960s by a Dr. McDavid to prevent knee injuries in high stress situations.
+In fact, Joe Namath wore one in the 1967 Super Bowl.

 As time went on, more and more athletes started wearing knee sleeves to protect their own knees.
 However, athletes aren’t the only people wearing knee sleeves these days.

 There are many advantages and benefits that come with slipping on a pair of knee sleeves.
 These devices make playing intensive sports safer, help injured knees heal faster, keep arthritic knees on the move, and help people stand longer and more comfortably for long periods of time.

 Here are just a few reasons why so many people wear knee sleeves: